Blog Archive

 But...

 Once a child has Reactive Attachment Disorder or RAD it is extremely difficult to overcome.
-Some never do.

 What Is Reactive Attachment Disorder?

-What is RAD or Reactive Attachment Disorder?
+What is Reactive Attachment Disorder or RAD?

 A child can learn to cope with Reactive Attachment Disorder or RAD, but that all depends on the child's cognitive abilities.
 It also depends on if Reactive Attachment Disorder or RAD is the only diagnosis the child has.